d2l-ai/d2l-en/chapter_computer-vision/kaggle-cifar10.md

 ## Obtaining and Organizing the Dataset

-The competition data is divided into a training set and testing set.
-The training set contains $50,000$ images.
-The testing set contains $300,000$ images, of which $10,000$ images are used for scoring, while the other $290,000$ non-scoring images are included to prevent the manual labeling of the testing set and the submission of labeling results.
-The image formats in both datasets are PNG, with heights and widths of 32 pixels and three color channels (RGB).
-The images cover $10$ categories: planes, cars, birds, cats, deer, dogs, frogs, horses, boats, and trucks.
-The upper-left corner of :numref:`fig_kaggle_cifar10` shows some images of planes, cars, and birds in the dataset.
+The competition dataset is divided into a training set and a test set, which contain 50000 and 300000 images, respectively.
+In the test set,
+10000 images will be used for evaluation, while the remaining 290000 images will not be evaluated: they are included just to make it hard to cheat with
+*manually* labeled results of the test set.
+The images in this dataset
+are all png color (RGB channels) image files, whose height and width are both 32 pixels.
+The images cover a total of 10 categories, namely airplanes, cars, birds, cats, deer, dogs, frogs, horses, boats, and trucks.
+The upper left corner of :numref:`fig_kaggle_cifar10` shows some images of airplanes, cars, and birds in the dataset.

 ### Downloading the Dataset